Haters Shame — Astros Emerge as the Model Modern Sports Franchise and Jim Crane Has Them Built For Many More October Runs to Come

 Luis Garcia has gone from afterthought to essential Astros arm.
 (Photo by F. Carter Smith)

-Carlos Correa is the lifeline of this Astros team in many ways.
+Carlos Correa was a lifeline of this Astros runs in many ways.
 (Photo by F. Carter Smith)

-Houston Astros manager Dusty Baker keeps his team steady — and focused on the big prize.
+Houston Astros manager Dusty Baker always tries to keep his team steady — and focused on the big prize.
 (Photo by F. Carter Smith)